 If banana giants like Dole and Del Monte were to offer a greater selection of bananas to customers, Koeppel says, they’d have to change the way they think about the fruit.
 At the moment, “it’s an industrial product.
 It’s all about scale and markets.”
 More delicious bananas are also more expensive to ship—requiring a cognitive shift in how consumers think about them.
 In short, we’d have to start thinking of bananas as fruit worth spending more than a few cents on.
 At the moment, only the Cavendish can promise that.

 But how much longer the singular Cavendish will remain in our stores remains to be seen.
 For some time, it has teetered on the precipice of disaster, after a new incarnation of Panama disease began to wipe out crops in Asia in the late 1980s.
 In the years since, the fungus has destroyed African crops, Filipino plantations, bananas in China, Pakistan, Indonesia.
 This month alone, it struck a third commercial banana farm in Queensland, Australia.
 Cavendish bananas don’t have seeds inside—they’re clones of one another, no matter their provenance.
-But, like the Gros Michel before them, their monoculture makes them vulnerable to attack.
+Like the Gros Michel before them, their monoculture makes them vulnerable to attack.
 Anything that will wipe out one plant will kill them all.
 The Cavendish’s days are numbered—unless they can be modified to fight off the plant cancer that has already felled so many.

 There are a few options on the table.
 In Australia, scientists are attempting to “switch on” the gene that makes the Cavendish able to resist this particular blight.
 In Japan, they have engineered a new form of the Gros Michel, with a lettuce-like skin that fruit fans can simply bite into.
 (If this one were to become the norm, shipping practices would have to change dramatically, likely driving up prices.)
 But these, and other biotech options, again prioritize the monoculture that led us to this problem in the first place.
 Banana barons seem to have learned little from the demise of the Gros Michel, and are now finding themselves bitten by precisely the same bug.
 No one knows exactly when the Cavendish will come crashing down—Koeppel is reluctant to make any predictions—but it seems an inevitability.